 MedbeautyLA

-Bruising and Botox: What to Expect (And How To Minimize It)
+Bruising From Botox: What to Expect (And How To Minimize It)

-We’ve recently received a number of questions about Botox bruising.
-Specifically, “How likely am I to bruise after receiving Botox?” and “How bad will the bruises be?”
+We’ve recently received a number of questions about bruising from Botox treatment.
+Specifically, “How likely am I to bruise after receiving Botox?” and “How to prevent bruising after Botox?”

-The good news is, almost all bruising is minimal, clears up in a couple days, and can usually be easily masked with concealer.
+The good news is almost all bruising is minimal.
+It should clear up in a few days and can usually be easily masked with concealer.
 Plus, there are a number of ways to reduce the chances you’ll bruise, as well as minimize the duration of bruising should it occur.

 Botox Bruising Prevention:

-If you are on prescpription blood thinners, we advise contacting your Botox/Derma Filler provider before your appointment, as they may recommend lowering your dosage in the days leading up to treatment.
+If you are on prescription blood thinners, we advise contacting your Botox or filler provider before your appointment, as they may recommend lowering your dosage in the days leading up to treatment.

-It can be tempting to go on with your day as usual, but icing the treated area for 20 minutes on, 20 minutes off for several hours post-procedure can do wonders for preventing bruises.
+It can be tempting to go on with your day as usual, but icing the treated area with a small ice pack for 20 minutes on, 20 minutes off for several hours post-procedure can do wonders for preventing bruises.

 Alcohol thins the blood — which means it makes it more likely that you’ll experience Botox bruising.
 Avoiding alcohol the day before, the day of, and the day after Botox can definitely help reduce the likelihood bruising will occur.